 BeeLoved Farm was already equipped with a 2-room school building, as I was the founding board president of Cedar Springs Waldorf School and the building here was the original Kingergarten and 1st grade when the school opened on Michaelmas, 1990.

 Taylor and I went to Austin for our LifeWays and came home after the first summer and opened BeeLoved Farm in July, 2010.
 We both completed our LifeWays training and graduated from Rudolf Steiner College in Fair Oaks, in August 2011.
 Shayne was the first to complete her Waldorf Teacher Training, also graduating from Rudolf Steiner College in Fair Oaks.
 Next, I completed my Waldorf Teacher Training in the Bay Area at the Bay Area Center for Waldorf Teacher Training.
-Finally, Taylor followed her older sister and mama and decided to attend the West Coast Institute for Waldorf Teacher Trainning to become a Waldorf Early Childhood teacher too.
-Just before Shayne took a lead positon in Vermont, we both completed our training in Research for Infant Educarers (R.I.E.).
+Finally, Taylor followed her older sister and mama and decided to attend the West Coast Institute for Waldorf Teacher Training to become certified as a Waldorf Early Childhood educator too.
+Just before Shayne took a lead position in Vermont, my oldest daughter and I completed our training in Research for Infant Educarers (R.I.E.).